 “Who will transform our lowly body”

 At Christ’s return, He will “transform” the Christian’s mortal body so that it will conform to the resurrection body.
 The word “transform” means to change in fashion.
 The outward appearance is changed.
 At this transformation, these bodies of ours will be free from sin.
 Our outer casing will change at the rapture or resurrection of the body.

 All of that will change at the rapture of living believers and the resurrection of those who previously died.
-These bodies will be transformed into “glorified” bodies that will reflect life in eternity.
+God will transform these bodies into “glorified” bodies that will reflect life in eternity.
 We will trade in this body for a resurrected body.
-In the meantime, we need to take care of it; it must last until the resurrection.
+In the meantime, we need to take care of it.
 It is like maintaining a garden.
 If we do not weed regularly, weeds will take over the garden.
 If we do not take care of the body, the “weeds” will take over.
 This body is mortal.
 It is dying while we live.
 Those of us who have passed 30 know it.
 We get an inkling of it when we pass 20.
 We know it for sure when we pass 40!!